balladeer/effective-enigma/burrow/content/01_introduction.md

 Another blue-coat approached the stall.
 His tawny skin was not dissimilar to my own, though his hairy skin lacked the deep orange of my back scales.
 I put on a smile and kicked my stool over to the serving counter.

-"Welcome to the Hungry Ape, what can I get you?"
+"Welcome to the Hungry Human, what can I get you?"

 With the stool, I could reach all the food, though the man rose a good two heads taller than me.